jeremybatesDC/vueGridBaseballCard/README.md

 Labor Day launch.

+WITH SOME SPANS for fui classes and setting heights on text lines we can preserve space for fui

+since it makes sense / is necessary to edit text in a focus UI state (this has been reasoned through now fully twice), perhaps the input doesn't have to be INSIDE the h1, h2, and h3...
+Interesting reversal...
+This is needed i think...
+When clicked that field's actual input element could be revealed... (keep in mind though this helps with the focus-UI idea of focus-within... but that might be cheating anyway... gotta think this through...

+these don't have to be inputs.
+Perhaps they can be

+maybe add inline hidden attr to data-showon interaction so doesn't flash worst case

 time to generalize the text slider becaue i need to put the other 2 in today :-)

 can text align left/center/right be bumped to v2?